usnistgov/ARIAC/docs/tutorials/tutorial_4.rst

 Package Structure
 =================

-Updates and additions that are specific to :inline-tutorial:`tutorial 4`  are highlighted in the tree below.
+Updates and additions that are specific to :tuto:`Tutorial 4`  are highlighted in the tree below.

 .. code-block:: text